actions-marketplace-validations/rachelhigley_add-ip-to-digital-ocean-database/README.md

 See [action.yml](./action.yml) for more information.

-* `action`: whether you want to `"add"` or `"remove"` the IP address to the trusted sources
+- `action`: whether you want to `"add"` or `"remove"` the IP address to the trusted sources
-* `database_id`: The ID of your managed database (in UUID format).
+- `database_id`: The ID of your managed database (in UUID format).
 You can find it with `doctl databases list` (cf. [Digital Ocean Doc](https://docs.digitalocean.com/reference/doctl/reference/databases/list/))
-* `digitalocean_token`: A personal access token to digital ocean.
+- `digitalocean_token`: A personal access token to digital ocean.
 Find out [here](https://docs.digitalocean.com/reference/api/create-personal-access-token/) to know how to create one.
+- `ip`: An IP address to add or remove (optional, defaults to ip of the current job)

 Best practice: Use GitHub Secrets to store the `database_id` and `digitalocean_token`.